Civil Engineering

 Use of current surveying software to solve typical problems/projects in surveying technology.
 (Formerly 2980:155)

-Corequisite: MATH 152 or permission.
+Pre/Corequisite: MATH 152, MATH 153, MATH 143, MATH 144, MATH 145 or higher math, or higher math placement.
 Drafting procedures, techniques, and tools required for the various phases of survey office work.
 Projects include topographic maps, plan and profile drawings, and cross-section drawings.
 Laboratory.
 (Formerly 2980:170)

-SURV:201 Intermediate Geographic and Land Information Systems (3 Credits)
+SURV 201 Intermediate Geographic and Land Information Systems (3 Units)

 Prerequisite: SURV 105.
 Continued instruction in the hands-on technical applications of Geographic and Land Information Systems.
 Laboratory.
 (Formerly 2985:201)